-Visit the Stonewall Brigade Museum to explore more than 279 years of Colonial, Virginia, United States and World History through the story of the one United States Army Infantry Regiment that participated in all of it.
-Since 1741 Virginia Citizens have become American Soldiers and made World History and The Stonewall Brigade Museum exhibits a rare collection of artifacts and houses archival materials related to the 116th Infantry Regiment, the 29th Infantry Division and the U. S. Army.
+Visit The 29th Division Museum to explore more than 280 years of Colonial, United States and World History through the story of the one United States Army Infantry Division and member Units that participated in all of it.
+Since Colonial times our Citizens have become American Soldiers and made World History and The 29th Division Museum exhibits a rare collection of artifacts and houses archival materials related to the 116th Infantry Regiment, the 29th Infantry Division and the U. S. Army.

-The 116th Infantry Regiment is tied historically to the Allied amphibious landings at Normandy on 6 June 1944.
-The regiment distinguished itself for heroism and sacrifice landing in the first waves of assault troops at Omaha Beach.
-The Normandy landing and combat service in the European Theatre of Operations is a compelling story of the regiment’s war experience, casualties, medals won, and key role in opening a path for the liberation of Nazi-occupied Europe.
+The 29th Infantry Division, and notably its 116th Infantry Regiment, is tied historically to the Allied amphibious landings at Normandy on 6 June 1944.
+The Division distinguished itself for heroism and sacrifice landing in the first waves of assault troops and successive waves of landings at Omaha Beach.
+The Normandy landing and combat service in the European Theater of Operations is a compelling story of the Division’s war experience, casualties, medals won, and key role in opening a path for the liberation of Nazi-occupied Europe.

-Now named the 116th Infantry Brigade Combat Team, The 116th has been mobilized and deployed repeatedly around the World.
+Now known forever as the “Blue and Gray Division”, The 29th Division and its subordinate units have been mobilized and deployed repeatedly around the World.
 From border security missions in New Mexico, to Peacekeepers and Observers in the Sinai Peninsula and Bosnia, and in combat roles in the global war on terrorism in Kuwait, Iraq and Afghanistan.
-Additionally, the unit has a long record of service in the classic role of the National Guard as a first responder in support of State emergencies as defined by the Governor of Virginia.
+Additionally, the units have a long record of service in the classic role of the National Guard as a first responder in support of State emergencies as defined by the Governors of the States the member units hale from.

 Learn our History, discover your Heritage, honor and perpetuate their Legacy.